tjbencomo/survival-talk-pntlab/README.md

 # survival-talk-pntlab
-Talk on best practices for survival analysis given at the Mayo Clinic Precision Neurotheraputics Lab (Summer 2019).
+Best practices for survival analysis given at the Mayo Clinic Precision Neurotheraputics Lab (Summer 2019).

 ## Goals
 The talk is meant to introduce non-statisticians to